ctrf-io/github-test-reporter/README.md

   Analysis.
 - **View AI summaries**: View AI generated summaries to help resolve failed tests.
-- **Customizable Reports:** Build and customize your own test summary reports to fit specific project requirements.
+- **Build Your Own Reports:** Build and customize your own test summary reports to fit specific project requirements.
 - **Broad Framework Support:** Compatible with all major testing frameworks through standardized CTRF reports.
 - **Easy Setup and Use:** Run the tool with a simple command: npx